aboutte/npm-pipeline-example/README.md

 Each Terraform module can be found under the `iac/terraform` directory and a REAADME has been provided to document all inputs and outputs.

 ## Deployment

 ### Assumption

 1) terraform version 1.5.5 or newer is required for local development
 2) you have admin access to a DuploCloud environment to generate a long lived admin [DuploCloud Token](https://docs.duplocloud.com/docs/user-administration/access-control/api-tokens#creating-a-permanent-api-token)
+3) you have a Duplocloud Infrastructure named "prod-infra" or you create a TF variables override file that updates the value of `infra_name`.
+More on TF variable overrie files further down.

 ### Create Repo